bethanybclements/bethanybclements.github.io/_pages/sci-comm.md

 * Increasing awareness about the applications/importance of language science/CSD research
 * Clearly informing participants about our research processes and goals... let's make "scientific jargon" and complicated stats easy to understand for people of all ages, backgrounds, and walks of life!
-* Actively connecting with communities we work with, whether that be through accessible seminars, Q+As, public feedback sessions, or simply dedicated debriefing periods in our studies
+* Actively connecting with the communities we work within, whether that be through accessible seminars, Q+As, public feedback sessions, or simply dedicated debriefing periods in our studies
 * Providing opportunities, support, and community for clinical research participants and their loved ones
 * Expanding CSD research to address underserved communities